Shopify Speed Optimization Tips to Increase Sales

 7. Choose suitable fonts for your store

-Another significant tip to boost the speed and performance of the Shopify website is by using proper fonts like licensed monotype fonts, System fonts, and Google fonts, which are free to use on the Shopify font library.
-These fonts are already installed on almost all computers and mobile devices, so they’ll load on the browsers of PCs and mobile devices more quickly.
+Another important tip to improve the speed and performance of a Shopify website is to use appropriate fonts, such as licensed Monotype fonts, system fonts, and Google Fonts, which are free to use from the Shopify font library.
+These fonts are pre-installed on almost all computers and mobile devices, so they’ll load faster on the browsers across PCs and mobile devices.

-Every time a user clicks on a link that redirects to another page, the browser needs to make an additional request to the server, which can slow down the page’s load time.
-Moreover, when a user clicks on a broken link, they will be redirected to a 404 error page, which can be frustrating for the user and can also slow down the page’s load time.
-So minimize the redirects and broken links to ensure faster performance and better user experience.
-There are several applications available on the Shopify store to fix broken links and minimize redirects.
+Every time a user clicks a link that redirects to another page, the browser must make an additional request to the server, which can slow down the page’s load time.
+Additionally, clicking a broken link leads to a 404 error page, frustrating users and further slowing load times.
+To ensure faster performance and a better user experience, minimize redirects and broken links.
+Several applications available on the Shopify store can help fix broken links and reduce redirects.

 9. Update the Shopify themes and applications

-The Shopify team introduces constant updates in the core platform and the different applications in the Shopify store to improve their appearance and functionalities.
-So it’s important you update them to their latest versions to improve the speed and performance of the eCommerce website.
+The Shopify team continuously introduces updates to the core platform and various applications in the Shopify store to enhance their appearance and functionality.
+Therefore, it is important to keep them updated to the latest versions to improve the speed and performance of your eCommerce website.

 These are just a few of the significant tactics you can implement to boost the page speed and load times of your Shopify-based eCommerce websites.